chatbotgang/image-map-editor/src/features/image-map-editor/README.md

 - It's not a complex state, Most of the re-render is necessary when the state change.
 - Friendly for component composition.
 Keep the exposed context API consistency to help alternate the sub-component or better implementation easily.

-- If resize or reposition the selection block needs to renew the preview data immediately, Maybe can split the context or use the state management library for the performance issue.
+If resize or reposition the selection block needs to renew the preview data immediately, Maybe can split the context or use the state management library for the performance issue.

 ### Canvas

 - Most of the canvas view updates do not rely on react manipulate, so I use `useRef` to keep the canvas internal state, e.g. mouse current status.
-- Saving the latest Canvas DOMRect via mousedown and use in mousemove, avoid get box metrics frequently (might cause unnecessary reflow).
+- Saving the latest canvas DOMRect via mousedown and use in mousemove, avoid get box metrics frequently (might cause unnecessary reflow).

 ### Libaraies

 - react-dropzone: For file upload, prop getters API looks good to me.
-- react-rnd: Resize and reposition the selection block.
-I think the API interface is simple.
+- react-rnd: It's a higher-level wrapper of react-draggable and re-resizable combination, I think the API interface is easy to use.
 - react-icons: Styling.
 - styled-components: Styling.
 - polished: CSS-in-JS toolset. use for setup the normalize CSS.